luqmanoop/clipbot/README.md

 > Your personal clipboard manager

-ClipBot is a desktop app that helps improve your daily copy/paste workflow.
+ClipBot is a desktop app that helps you improve your daily copy/paste workflow.
 It records every copied item so that you can refer back to them whenever you need to.

 ## Features

-#### Clipboard history
+#### The Clipboard history

-Clipboard records everything you've ever copied so you can quickly refer back to them.
+ClipBot's clipboard records everything you've ever copied so you can quickly and effectively refer back to them.

 #### Fake data generation